How to watch cricket online or on TV — live stream international and domestic matches

 Alternatively, you can get Willow streams through the OTT service Sling TV.
 It's a live TV streaming service that lets you watch cable channels over the internet.

-Sling hosts Willow — without the need to buy a pricier, more extensive package — on its Desi Binge Plus plan, which costs only $10 for your first month or $99 for a whole year of live cricket.
-And you an cancel at any time you wish.
+Sling hosts Willow — without the need to buy a pricier, more extensive package — on its Desi Binge Plus or Dakshin Flex plans, which cost only $10 for your first month or from $99 for a whole year of live cricket.
+And you can cancel at any time you wish.

 The Disney-owned ESPN Plus also carries a limited number of games and tournaments.
 So if the game you're looking for isn't on Willow, it will likely be on ESPN+.
-It costs from $10.99 per month or from $14.99 if you get it through the Disney Plus bundle.
+It costs from $10.99 per month or from $14.99 if you get it through the Disney Plus bundle (increasing to $1.99 and $16.99 respectively).

 How to watch cricket in the UK